 Well, he had done, Timothy reasoned; he had remained in power for two years, and now it was the home secretary’s done.
 My turn.

-For Timothy Anderson had succeeded to the position of home secretary eighteen months ago, the deputy leadership a year ago, and the intense ambition for the top job since he had been a child.
-He had been determined, even after all this time, that he would one day rake charge, no matter the cost, and now he would; he could manipulate the country, the voters, into giving him more power, until elections became unnecessary, but right now, he could ride the waves.
+For Timothy Anderson had succeeded to the position of home secretary eighteen months ago and to the deputy leadership a year ago.
+His intense ambition had always been there, however.
+Now he would take charge; he could manipulate the country, the voters, into giving him more power, until elections became unnecessary, but right now, he could ride the waves.

 Prime Minister Timothy Anderson.
 His smile widened.
 Yes, that really did have a very nice ring to it.
 He turned and slipped away into the darkness; he had places he needed to be.